There are quite a few questions you might have about dealing with motorcycle accident claims in Orlando, or anywhere in Florida.

 How does the Florida helmet law affect my claim?
 In Florida, the law requires that motorcycle riders who are under age 21 wear a helmet.
 Riders age 21 and over are allowed to ride with no helmet on, provided that they have $10,000 in medical insurance coverage and carry proof of it at the time they are riding.
 Failure to comply with these laws may reduce any damage amount to which you may be entitled.

 Why should I carry uninsured/underinsured motorist coverage if I am a motorcycle rider?
 The reason you need uninsured/underinsured motorist coverage even though you are riding a motorcycle is that you need to protect yourself from the automobile drivers out there that “never saw the motorcycle.”
 Many automobile drivers have no liability insurance or too little of it.
 When you purchase uninsured/underinsured motorist coverage you are creating compensation for yourself if you are injured while riding your motorcycle, and the other driver has little or no liability coverage.

 Do juries tend to side with the motorcyclist or the automobile in accidents involving both?
 Unfortunately, it is often true that many people have a bias towards motorcycle drivers compared to automobile drivers.
 This can include anyone involved in your motorcycle accident, including the other parties to the accident, the ambulance personnel or other responders such as firefighters, the police, the insurance adjustors, and even the jury if your claim ends up going to trial.
-That is why you need a law firm such as The Best Law Firm that is experienced in dealing with motorcycle accident claims and will be on your side through the entire claims process.
+That is why you need a law firm such as Best Law Firm Florida P.A. that is experienced in dealing with motorcycle accident claims and will be on your side through the entire claims process.